 When I told him I wanted my job back, he got all excited and said “When can you start?”
 No job applicant could ever ask for a better response.
 I didn’t want to discourage him, but I did want all the cards on the table.
 “I understand that the ‘items-per-minute” metric – how fast you swipe groceries – is being pushed by corporate, and I’m slow.”
 Brandon said “You’re Mr. Customer Service, that’s just what we need right now.
 We’ll work with you on your ipm’s.”

-I have asked Brandon to bring back my little customer service course, but he said that with the way worker hours are being cut, there’s no way to be pulling people off the cash register.
-He wants me (and Sherri Lynn and Shirley and Sepi – the queen of parents and kids) to be informal resources to newer cashiers around customer service issues.
+I have asked our store manager to bring back my little customer service course, but he said that with the way worker hours are being cut, there’s no way to be pulling people off the cash register.
+He wants me and some of our other more senior cashiers to be informal resources to newer cashiers around customer service issues.

 These days, especially since coming back from my year away, it seems like my three major missions on the job are: